The Power of Love (Frankie Goes to Hollywood song): Track listing

-Jon O'Brien of Allmusic reviewed the Soulstream album, and spoke of the song, stating "The William Orbit-esque production of the empowering opener "Lady Luck," and the subtle trip-hop-tinged title track show that Johnson still occasionally had his finger on the pulse.
-But unnecessary reworkings of 1984 chart-topper "The Power of Love" and the 1994 flop, gay anthem "Legendary Children (All of Them Queer)," only highlight the creative rut he appeared to be stuck in."

-Chart performance
+Charts

 Gabrielle Aplin version

 In 2012, British singer-songwriter Gabrielle Aplin released a cover version of the song produced by Mike Spencer and David Kosten.
 It was released on 9 November 2012 as a digital download as the lead single from her debut studio album English Rain (2013).
 The song was selected as the soundtrack to the John Lewis 2012 Christmas advertisement.
-The song was also used during an episode of Hollyoaks on 16 November 2012 after the sudden death of one of the show's main characters, and Mary and Francis’s wedding in the TV show, Reign.
+The song was also used during an episode of Hollyoaks: Enjoy the Ride on 16 November 2012 after the sudden death of one of the show's main characters, and Mary and Francis’s wedding in the TV show, Reign.
 The song subsequently became popular in Australia in early 2014.

 Music video

 A music video to accompany the release of "The Power of Love" was first released onto YouTube on 9 November 2012.
 It shows Aplin in a room in a large house, playing a piano.
 Then, near the end of the video, fairy lights in the room light up.
 The video was directed by Alexander Brown.